The Psychology of

 Sure, it helped us locate objects and people (Emery, 2000).
-But there’s another reason behind this trait: social dominance.
+But there’s another reason: social dominance.

 Each society, including animals, has a dominance hierarchy (Chance, 1967).
 Some creatures are more important than others.
 In order to survive, our ancestors needed to understand their position in this hierarchy.
 And they needed to identify the most dominant creature.